smartbenson1/nginx-ingress-controller-with-eks/README.md

 # nginx-ingress-controller-with-eks
+Customers who's using Nginx Ingress Controller ask if features like cookie-based sticky session is supported on Amazon EKS.
 This repo walks you through how to enable cookie-based sticky session with Nginx Ingress Controller on Amazon EKS.

 ## 1. Create an EKS cluster in a specific region